BlueSoheil99/DowntownSeattleSUMO/README.md

 The network and the TAZs used in the simulation<br>
 </p>

+- For further questions, email [soheil99@uw.edu](mailto:soheil99@uw.edu)
-- A more detailed documentation: [link](https://docs.google.com/document/d/11r4mTBNbqs4V5_dtWj9PiZJL7NsJ5M6Q/edit?usp=sharing&ouid=104702134464019992770&rtpof=true&sd=true)
+- A more detailed documentation: [link](https://docs.google.com/document/d/1cB_eXvKE2OPgtG05p4Bbuse4nkuFutzw?rtpof=true&usp=drive_fs)
 - This work was based upon the simulation in https://github.com/Yiran6/MatSumo (private repo).
 It also included pedestrians.
-That simulation could be found in `simulation/old files` folder.
+That simulation could be found in `simulation/old simulation files` folder.

-Our work was divided into two sections, generating a  demand file (rou.xml) based on the real-world data and running a reasonable simulation in SUMO.
+Our work was divided into three sections, generating a  demand file (rou.xml) based on the real world, running a reasonable simulation in SUMO
+, and calibration which is explained in the detailed document.

 -------
 ## Demand generation